Background image

 In October 2020, she endured the challenge of travelling during COVID, placing eighth in the London Marathon with 2:27.07.

-Selected for the Tokyo Olympics at age 44, Diver became the oldest Australia ever to compete in athletics at the Olympics.
+Selected for the Tokyo Olympics at age 44, Sinead became the oldest Australia ever to compete in Athletics at the Olympics.

-“I find it extremely frustrating that a lot of the media attention I get is mainly focused on my age,” Diver said.
+“I find it extremely frustrating that a lot of the media attention I get is mainly focused on my age,” Sinead said.

 “I know, in some ways, it’s meant to be complimentary.
 Not a lot of athletes continue to find success in their 40s but I’ve been running for a relatively short period of time, so it’s a very different scenario for me.
 Succeeding at any age is all about your mindset.